sedhossein/clean-code-with-clear-coder/README.md

  - Programmers must be made aware of programmatic errors.
 Users must be made aware of usage errors.

+- the code(work) is not your life,but they are for your life. dont forget who is master , who is slave .
 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna